moabukar/Kubernetes-and-Cloud-Native-Associate-KCNA/docs/kcna/questions.md

 <details close>

-<summary> :small_blue_diamond: 18.
+<summary> 18.
 Select TWO commands which can be used to LIST all pods in all namespaces. </summary>
 <br>

 1. kubectl get pods